mpnetto/SDUIKMP/README.md

 - Generates explicit Compose code from Figma designs.
 - Uses `RenderScreen.kt` as the template for the base layout of each screen.
-- Automatically extracts every `Render` method from the component `Renderer` objects as well as `RenderComponent`, so changes to any renderer are reflected in the generated code.
+- Automatically extracts the `Render` function from every component renderer and embeds it as a top-level composable function together with `RenderComponent`, so changes to any renderer are reflected in the generated code.

 ### 📡 **Figma2SDUI Module**
 - Fetches **Figma API data**.